stuckyb/sqlite_taxonomy/taxonomy_upload/readme.md

 Prints a list of all taxonomies in a taxonomy database, along with some basic information about each taxonomy.

-As with the previous programs, `ls_taxonomies.py` requires a database configuration file in order to connect to a taxonomy database.
+As with the previous programs, `ls_taxonomies.py` requires a SQLite database file in order to connect to a taxonomy database.
 See the documentation of `load_taxonomy.py` for more details.

 #### Example